N. S. Raja Subramani

-Lieutenant General N. S. Raja Subramani AVSM, SM, VSM is a serving general officer of the Indian Army.
-He currently serves as the General Officer Commanding-in-Chief Central Command.
-He earlier served as the Chief of Staff of the Northern Command.
+Lieutenant General N. S. Raja Subramani, PVSM, AVSM, SM, VSM is a retired general officer of the Indian Army, who last served as the 47th Vice Chief of the Army Staff.
+He previously served as the General Officer Commanding-in-Chief Central Command.
+He earlier served as the Chief of Staff of the Northern Command, prior to that he was General Officer Commanding II corps and also as General Officer Commanding Uttar Bharat Area.

 Early life and education

-Subramani attended the National Defence Academy, as part of the 67th course.
-He then was part of the 77th course of the Indian Military Academy.
+The general officer is an alumnus of the 67th course of the National Defence Academy and the 77th course of the Indian Military Academy.
+The General Officer also attended the Joint Services Command Staff College, Bracknell (UK) and National Defence College, New Delhi.
+He also holds a Master of Arts Degree from King's College, London and an M Phil in Defence Studies from Madras University.

 Military career

-Subramani was commissioned into the 8th battalion, The Garhwal Rifles (8 Garh RIF) in December 1985.
-Early in his career, he served as a Divisional officer at his alma-mater - the National Defence Academy.
-He attended the Joint Services Command and Staff College in Bracknell, UK.
+He was commissioned into the 8th battalion of the Garhwal Rifles (8 Garh RIF) in December 1985.
+Early in his career, he served as a Divisional officer at his alma-mater, the National Defence Academy.
+He attended the Joint Services Command and Staff College in Bracknell, United Kingdom.
 After completing the course, he returned to India and was appointed Brigade major of a mountain brigade.

-Subramani commanded the 16th battalion, The Garhwal Rifles (16 Garh RIF) in Assam.
+He commanded the 16th battalion, the Garhwal Rifles (16 Garh RIF) in Assam.
 The battalion was deployed in a counter-insurgency role as part of Operation Rhino.
 For his command of 16 Garh Rif, he was awarded the Sena Medal for devotion to duty.
-He subsequently was appointed the Defence attaché at the Embassy of India in Astana, Kazakhstan.
+He was subsequently appointed as the Defence attaché at the Embassy of India in Astana, Kazakhstan.
 In the rank of Colonel, he also served as the Assistant Military Secretary in the MS branch at Army headquarters.
 He later served as the Colonel General Staff (Operations) at Headquarters Eastern Command.
 In Jammu and Kashmir, he served as the Deputy Commander of a Rashtriya Rifles sector.

-Promoted to the rank of Brigadier, Subramani commanded the 168 Infantry Brigade in Samba.
+On promotion to the rank of Brigadier, he commanded the 168 Infantry Brigade in Samba.
 On 26 January 2015, he was awarded the Vishisht Seva Medal.
 He was then selected to attend the National Defence College in New Delhi, as part of the 55th course.
 After the course, he was appointed Deputy Director General Military Intelligence (DDGMI) at Army HQ.
 He subsequently served as the Brigadier General Staff (Operations) in the Eastern Command.